Podcast for Healthcare Professionals: Ongoing review of Avandia and cardiovascular safety

 - Available data on rosiglitazone and risk of myocardial ischemia are inconclusive.
 A meta-analysis of 42 clinical studies (mean duration 6 months; 14,237 total patients), most of which compared rosiglitazone to placebo, found an association between rosiglitazone use and an increased risk of myocardial ischemic events such as angina or heart attack.
 Three other studies (mean duration 41 months; 14,067 total patients), comparing rosiglitazone to other oral diabetes medications or placebo, have not confirmed or excluded this risk.
 The recently completed RECORD study, currently being reviewed by FDA, is one of these three studies.

 - Discuss with patients the risks of rosiglitazone, taking into account the clinical utility of rosiglitazone, the risks/benefits of other antidiabetic medications, and the risks associated with poorly controlled blood glucose.

 - Discuss with patients the importance of adhering to their diabetes medication regimen.

 - Report any adverse events associated with the use of rosiglitazone to FDA's MedWatch program at www.fda.gov/medwatch.

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 If you have questions about this safety communication, you can reach the Division of Drug Information at the following email address: Druginfo@fda.hhs.gov.

-Podcast for Healthcare Professionals: Ongoing review of Avandia and cardiovascular safety - mp3(MP3 - 11.4MB) FDA Drug Safety Communication: Ongoing review of Avandia (rosiglitazone) and cardiovascular safety
+Podcast for Healthcare Professionals: Ongoing review of Avandia and cardiovascular safety - mp3(MP3 - 11.4MB) [ARCHIVED] FDA Drug Safety Communication: Ongoing review of Avandia (rosiglitazone) and cardiovascular safety